Bruce0C/Cyber-Patron/README.md

 **Site Goals**

 The site is aimed at providing digital for users online.
 It allowsusers to purchace the available art by downloading the art as a file (e.g pdf or png) to thier device and adding their collections.
-The website SHOULD offer a seamless and secure way to browse, purchase, and instantly download digital art files without unnecessary friction.
+The website should offer a seamless and secure way to browse, purchase, and instantly download digital art files without unnecessary friction.
 The site aims to deliver a smooth, visually engaging shopping experience that builds trust through secure payments, user accounts, and clear order feedback.
 Ultimately the goal of the platform is to provide art to digital art enthusiasts in a convenient and reliable way for buyers.

 **Agile Planning**